gschmutz/bigdata-spark-workshop/09-sql-on-bigdata-with-trino/README.md

 FROM flights_t;
 ```

-Let's see in another example, how to use some the [Geospational functions](https://trino.io/docs/current/functions/geospatial.html) on the `airport_t` table.
+Let's see in another example, how to use some the [Geospational functions](https://trino.io/docs/current/functions/geospatial.html) on the `airports_t` table.

 To calculate the distance between two airports, e.g. between New Jork (JFK) and San Francisco (SFO), we can use the following statement